abdotop/deno_octopus/README.md

 - `req: Request:` The incoming request object.

-- `ok: boolean:` Indicates if the response is successful.

-- `redirected: boolean:` Indicates if the response is a redirection.

 - `status: number:` The HTTP status code of the response.

 - `statusText: string:` The status text of the response.

-- `type: ResponseType:` The type of the response.

-- `url: string:` The URL of the request.

 ### Methods